-The Ph.D.
-Program Director advises all first year students.
-The Educational Plan is to be developed with the Ph.D.
-Program Director for review and approval, and finally reviewed and approved by the Ph.D.
+The Associate Dean for Doctoral Education advises all first year students.
+The Educational Plan is to be developed with the Associate Dean for Doctoral Education for review and approval, and finally reviewed and approved by the Ph.D.
 Program Committee by the middle of the student's third quarter of course work.

-By the end of the first year students should consult with the Ph.D.
-Program Director regarding their preferences for a permanent advisor.
+By the end of the first year students should consult with the Associate Dean for Doctoral Education regarding their preferences for a permanent advisor.
 A key role of the advisor is to assist students after they have achieved preliminary candidacy at the end of the first year.
 The permanent advisor can be chosen from among faculty serving on the Ph.D.
 Program Committee or any tenure line faculty member.
-The choice of the advisor must be approved by the Ph.D.
-Program Director.
-Normally, this faculty member will remain as the advisor through the comprehensive examination.
+The choice of the advisor must be approved by the Associate Dean for Doctoral Education.
+Normally, this faculty member will remain as the advisor through the comprehensive examination and dissertation process.
 However, as described below, the advisor can be changed at the request of either the student or the faculty member.

 - 1. Request for change initiated by student.
 The student should discuss the desire to change advisors with her or his assigned advisor.
 The student should provide the advisor with a memo stating the student's intent to change advisors.
 The student shall then locate a faculty member to succeed the previous person, discuss her or his willingness to assume the role of advisor and obtain from that person a memo to that effect.
-The student then shall forward the memo(s) and a statement requesting the change to the Ph.D.
-Program Director who will send an official notice of the change to all involved parties and the GSSW Registrar. - 2.
+The student then shall forward the memo(s) and a statement requesting the change to the Associate Dean for Doctoral Education who will send an official notice of the change to all involved parties and the GSSW Registrar. - 2.
 Request for change initiated by faculty member.
-The faculty member wishing to cease being a student's advisor should discuss this change with the student and forward a memo to that effect to the Ph.D.
-Program Director.
-The Ph.D.
-Program Director shall consult with the student to identify possible replacements.
+The faculty member wishing to cease being a student's advisor should discuss this change with the student and forward a memo to that effect to the Associate Dean for Doctoral Education.
+The Associate Dean for Doctoral Education shall consult with the student to identify possible replacements.
 The student may then approach other faculty to discuss their willingness to take up the responsibility.
-When a successor has been found, that faculty member will forward a memo to that effect to the Ph.D.
-Program Director, who will follow through with an official notice of the change to all involved parties and the GSSW Registrar.
-Normal administrative changes are not covered by these policies. - 3.
-Appeals.
-The Office of the Dean is the final point of appeal.
+When a successor has been found, that faculty member will forward a memo to that effect to the Associate Dean for Doctoral Education, who will follow through with an official notice of the change to all involved parties and the GSSW Registrar.

+3. Appeals.
+The GSSW Office of the Dean is the final point of appeal.